Get the facts on the environmental factors which affect children living in poverty.

 - At least 10 percent of the world’s population is thought to consume food irrigated by waste water.
 4

 - Globally, 1.2 billion people (22 percent) live on less than $1.25 a day.
+Increasing the income poverty line to $2.50 a day raises the global income poverty rate to about 50 percent, or 2.7 billion people.
 1 Among the poor living on less than $1.25 per day, just under half have electricity.
-6
+7